raksha39/contacts-manager/README.md

 ## Live Demo

-The application is deployed and accessible at: [Add your deployment link here]
+The application is deployed and accessible at: https://smart-contactmanager.netlify.app/

 ## Notable Features